This Model Has the Most Popular Instagram Stories in Fashion

 Instagram stories have graced us with their presence for a full calendar year.
 Yes, a full calendar year of automatically playing through every influencer, friend-of-a-friend, and celebrity you follow.
 Isn’t that wonderful?

-To celebrate, Instagram released a list of the top 15 fashion industry users, with over 10 million followers, with the largest engagement on their stories.
+To celebrate, Instagram released a list of the top 15 fashion-industry users, of over 10 million followers, with the largest engagement on their stories.
 The list included models, bloggers, and brands.
-Model-actress Emily Ratajkowski topped the list, followed by The Blonde Salad blogger Chiara Ferragni.
+Model-actress Emily Ratajkowski topped the list, followed by the Blonde Salad blogger Chiara Ferragni.

-Dior was the only brand to crack the the top 10, per Business of Fashion, followed by Dolce and Gabbana.
+Dior was the only brand to crack the top ten, per Business of Fashion, followed by Dolce and Gabbana.
 As a whole, models and bloggers outperformed brands in terms of engagement on their stories, despite brands having more followers.
-Dior has 16.3 million followers and places 10th while Emily Ratajkowski has 14.3 million followers and tops the list.
+Dior has 16.3 million followers and places tenth, while Emily Ratajkowski has 14.3 million followers and tops the list.

-Hm, wonder why models are outperforming.
+Hm, I wonder why models are outperforming.
 Eva Chen, Instagram’s head of fashion partnerships, told BoF, “What Stories has really meant is that fashion is now able to be a little bit more authentic, a little bit more down to earth, funnier, scrappier.”

 Read on for the full list: